I am a professor, and Director of the Institute of Mathematics, Physics and Computer Science (IMPACS) at Aberystwyth

-My major research interests include: computational intelligence, fuzzy and qualitative systems, reasoning under uncertainty, pattern recognition, data modelling, and real-world applications of such techniques for decision support (e.g. crime detection, consumer profiling, systems monitoring, and medical diagnosis).
+My major research interests include: computational intelligence, fuzzy and qualitative systems, reasoning and learning under uncertainty, pattern recognition, data mining, and real-world applications of such techniques for decision support (e.g., crime detection, space exploration, consumer profiling, systems monitoring, and medical diagnosis).

 I am privileged to have worked with many colleagues who have made considerable contributions to the research I have been engaged with.
 These colleagues include:

 I have been involved in many professional activities, nationally and internationally.
 E.g., I have served as chair/co-chair/vice chair of, and presented a keynote lecture at, numerous national and international conferences, and I have been a long-serving associate editor/editorial board member of the following leading international journals amongst several others:

 I have published 2 research

-peer-refereed papers.
-A number of my papers have received prestigious
+A number of my papers have received prestigious international prizes, including

 publications.
 Comments and discussion welcome.